rmingming/cuHelmholtz/README.md

 # cuHelmholtz
-## intro
+## Introduction
-a CUDA based Library for Discrete Sine/Cosine Transform and Solution of Helmholtz Equation
+cudasymmfft: A CUDA based Library for three-dimensional Discrete Fourier, Sine and Cosine Transform (DFT, DST, DCT).
+cudahelmholtz: A GPU solver for Helmholtz Equation by using cudasymmfft library.

+## Requirement
+We use cuTranspose in cudahelmholtz.
+You should install it first.

-## install
+## cudasymmfft
+### Installation
-this project use CUDA and GCC.
+To compiler this library you need to use CUDA and GCC.
 Go check them out if you don't have them locally installed.
+We have tested on CUDA 6.0 and GCC 4.8.4.

 ```bash
 cd likefftwall